mhartz25/mhartz25.github.io/content/posts/books_2023.md

-Compiling the books I have read in 2023, maybe someone will see this and it will spark a conversation about one of them.
-These are mostly in chronilogical order
+Compiling the books I read in 2023, maybe someone will see this and it will spark a conversation about one of them.
+These are mostly in chronological order